Julián Quiñones

 Early career

 In the Clausura 2016 tournament, Quiñones was sent on loan to Venados, an Ascenso MX club.
-He made his professional debut on 19 January 2016, scoring twice against Cruz Azul.
+He made his professional debut on 19 January 2016, scoring twice against Cruz Azul in a Copa MX match.

-On 7 June 2017, Quiñones joined Lobos BUAP on a one-year loan.
+In June 2017, Quiñones joined BUAP on a one-year loan.
 In the Apertura 2017, he emerged as the third-highest scorer, finishing with nine goals.
 His impressive performance carried over into the Clausura 2018, where he scored another eight goals.

-In the summer of 2018, Quiñones returned to Tigres UANL, but despite his impressive performances with Lobos BUAP, head coach Ricardo Ferretti kept him on the fringes of the squad.
+Quiñones returned to Tigres UANL for the Apertura 2018, but despite his impressive performances with Lobos BUAP, head coach Ricardo Ferretti kept him on the fringes of the squad.

 Atlas